 Do I need to ship the samples overnight?

-– Soil samples can be long-term stored at -20 °C (-4 °F).
+– Soil samples can be stored long-term at -20 °C (-4 °F).

-– Soil samples can be stored up to 3 days if refrigerated at 0-6 °C (32 48 °F).
+– Soil samples can be stored up to 3 days if refrigerated at 0-6 °C (32-48 °F).

-We have found that this metric correlates very well with management type in vineyards: conventionally managed ones tend to show very low to medium resistance, and vineyards under organic/biodynamic/regenerative practices show high to very high resistance.
-The pre-print version of the paper where we described this marker can be found here: Emergent properties in microbiome networks reveal the anthropogenic disturbance of farming practices in vineyard soil fungal communities.
+Resistance is based on network properties of the microbial community, specifically co-occurrence/exclusion of pairs of microorganisms, and reflects the resilience of the network against external disruptions such as tillage or pesticide applications.
+We’ve found that this metric correlates well with the type of vineyard management: i.e. conventionally managed vineyards tend to show low to medium resistance while vineyards utilizing organic/biodynamic/regenerative practices show high to very high resistance.
+The pre-print version of the paper where this marker is described can be found here: Emergent properties in microbiome networks reveal the anthropogenic disturbance of farming practices in vineyard soil fungal communities.